 Closing times can vary from 11 pm until the early hours.
 Changes in U.K. law allow those that wish to remain open later to apply for extended licensing hours.

-London is now one of the premier culinary cities of Europe, a result, in part, of the restaurant boom that started in the 1990s.
-Londoners' interest in food continues unabated, and most of the "celebrity chefs" who have become stars of British television have restaurants there (Jamie Oliver, Angela Hartnett, Antony Worrell Thompson and Gordon Ramsay).
+London is one of the premier culinary cities of Europe, a result, in part, of the restaurant boom that started in the 1990s.
+Londoners' interest in food continues unabated, and most of the "celebrity chefs" who have become stars of British television have restaurants there (Jamie Oliver, Angela Hartnett and Gordon Ramsay).
 Much of the best food borrows flavors and ingredients from around the world—though some so-called British eateries are stunning diners with their quality and innovation and use of local ingredients.
 Many popular restaurants are high on style, too—sleek and chic in renovated buildings or designer hotels.
 Old-fashioned pubs that have been given a fresh makeover are also in vogue.
 Even museums, themselves experiencing renewed popularity, now provide notable eating establishments.